codr7/sharpl/README.md

 ### tail calls
 `return` may be used to convert any call into a tail call.

-This will keep going forever without consuming any stack space:
+This will keep going forever without consuming space:
 ```
 (^foo []
   (return (foo)))